-- Create a number of strong passwords for your online accounts.
+- Manage your passwords.
+Create strong passwords for your online accounts.
 Do not use the same password for multiple accounts.
 Never use your email password for banking and change all passwords every 30 to 60 days.

-- Keep hard copies of financial documents secure.
+- Secure your important documents.
+Keep hard copies of financial documents safe.
 Do not throw sensitive financial documents in the trash.
 Shred anything that includes social security numbers, account numbers, or other personally identifying information.

 - Check your credit report often.
 Look at Equifax, Experian, and TransUnion at least every six months to see if suspicious activity has occurred.
 If you notice things on your credit report that you suspect indicate fraud, contact our Chicago consumer protection attorneys immediately.

-- Secure your mobile devices.
+- Safeguard your mobile devices.
 If you use mobile devices for banking or similar uses, be sure to install security software and check for updates regularly.
 Avoid banking or completing transactions on public Wi-Fi.

 - Do not answer suspicious emails.
 If you do not know a sender, do not open the email.
 If the contents of an email seem unusual or make requests for personal information, delete it right away.

-If you are in need of assistance following identity theft, please contact Markoff Leinberger online or by calling our Chicago office at (877) 905-5161 to schedule a free consultation and learn how we can help.
+If you need assistance following identity theft, please call 312-726-4162 to schedule a free consultation and learn how we can help.
 We serve clients in Chicago, Illinois, and nationwide.